lezhocheck/ml-internship/README.md

 - There are three dense layers with 256, 256, and 128 units, respectively.
 Each dense layer is followed by the ReLu activation function, which introduces non-linearity to the model.

-- The output layer has 62 units, corresponding to the number of classes in the classification task (VINs contain only upper-case letters and digits, but some letters can be written as lower-case, so it is better to classify them as lower-case letters and then convert them to upper-case if necessary).
-It uses the softmax activation function to produce a probability distribution over the classes.
+- The output layer has 62 units, corresponding to the number of classes in the classification task (VINs contain only uppercase letters and digits, but some letters can be written as lowercase, so it is better to classify them as lowercase letters and then convert them to uppercase if necessary).
+This layer uses the softmax activation function to produce a probability distribution over the classes.

 The model is compiled with the Adam optimizer, which is one of the most efficient stochastic gradient descent algorithms.
 The loss function used is sparse categorical cross-entropy, suitable for categorical classification problems where the target labels are integers.